Imputed rental value tax (Switzerland): Criticism

 As it taxes a theoretical income, this tax can particularly burden those with low incomes, such as retirees.
 Determining the precise amount of this income is complex and challenging to implement.
 The IMF and the OECD have raised concerns about Swiss household debt levels due to this tax, urging reform, particularly as total mortgage debt in 2024 exceeds 150% of Switzerland's CHF 800 billion GDP.
 The Swiss system thus encourages borrowing rather than repayment.

 Compensation after potential abolition

 If the imputed rental value tax is abolished, the property tax on second homes could increase to compensate.
 Maintenance costs would no longer be deductible, and passive interest would only be deductible up to 40% of taxable wealth income.

 Comparison

-In Belgium, the imputed rental value tax is called Cadastral income.
+In Belgium the imputed rental value tax is called Cadastral income.
 In France, the Cadastral rental value is the "theoretical annual rent a built or unbuilt property could generate if rented under normal conditions."
 It is used to calculate taxes benefiting local authorities: residence tax, Economic territorial contribution (replacing the former "business tax"), and land tax on built or unbuilt properties (e.g., agricultural operations).

-Imputed Rental Value Tax worldwide
+Imputed rental value tax worldwide

-As of 2024, this tax is levied in a limited number of relatively small countries: Switzerland, Iceland, Luxembourg, the Netherlands, and Slovenia.
+As of 2024 this tax is levied in a limited number of relatively small countries: Switzerland, Iceland, Luxembourg and the Netherlands.